emilianotca/emilianotca/README.md

 :cat2: I'm a cat person, but I love animals in general.

 :round_pushpin: I'm brazilian (born and raised), more specifically _mineiro_ (which means that I'm from the state of Minas Gerais), but I also speak English and German.
 You can reach out to me in any of these languages.
+By the way, we speak Portuguese in Brazil, not Spanish.
+Yes.
+Surprise surprise.

 :beers: If you want to be my friend, invite me to have a beer.